8 killed in shooting at Dallas Cowboys watch party in Plano, police say

 Multiple firearms of different types were recovered at the scene, the chief said.

-The shooter may have been seen with a gun at a bar near the residence just before the shooting occurred, he added.
+The shooter may have been seen with a gun at a bar near the residence just before the shooting, he added.

 Police are not pursuing any other suspects, Rushin said.